Ball45/AutoEdited/Meeting minutes/Minutes0325 .md

 ```
 cd program/video
 ```
-2. type this in a terminal (to run the code)
+2. type this in a terminal (run the code)
 ```
 python test/p03.py
 ```